Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 The course is composed of two parts.
 In the first one, both cooperative and selfish agents and interactions between them will be discussed.
 The methodological support will be provided by game theory.

-In the second part, the focus will be on the study and analysis of models of systems in the aim of understanding the conditions under which certain properties can emerge.
-Based on this, mechanisms to impede possible undesired behaviour of systems and to stir the desired dynamics will be developed.
+In the second part, the focus will be on the study and analysis of models of systems in the aim of understanding the conditions under which certain properties can emerge and agent might learn certain strategies or behaviours by interacting with the environment and themselves.

-Throughout the course, several application areas such as cooperation and competition, social networks, opinion dynamics and social influence will be discussed.
+Throughout the course, several application areas such as cooperation and competition, social influence and reinforcement learning will be discussed.

 Basic knowledge of probability, algebra, calculus and differential equations.
 Basics of procedural programming and ability to implement small programs in an arbitrary language, e.g. Python, Matlab, R, Java, C#, C++, C, etc.